iamsantto/the-game-of-dice/README.md

 ---
 ## Test Cases
-Run this command once to install dependencies:
+Run this command to install dependencies:
 ```
 yarn --dev
 ```